-What matters is showing your audience that you are always ready to give them what they want or teach them something new and relevant to your brand.
+What matters is showing your audience that you are always ready to teach them something new and relevant to your brand.

 At Klint we are often organizing events – check out our LinkedIn page to keep up to date on our webinar calendar.